zero24x/nlove/README.md

 # Our community chat

-Come and join our community chat on [D-Chat](https://gitlab.com/losnappas/d-chat), channel `#nlove` for support and advices!
+Come and join our community chat channel #nlove on the [NKN Discord](https://discord.gg/8Yawr6z).

 # Notes